-Managing credit expenditures is an important component of administering your organization.
-ArcGIS Online provides administrators several strategies for maintaining a well-balanced credit budget.
-One strategy is to configure and assign custom roles with only the privileges your members need.
-Another strategy is to configure credit budgets that assign a flexible allocation of credits to some or all organization members or set a default allocation for new members.
+Managing credit expenditures is important when administering your organization.
+ArcGIS Online provides administrators several tools for managing their credit budgets.
+One way to manage your credit budget is to configure and assign custom roles with only the privileges your members need to access the credit consuming tools they need.
+Another way to manage credits is to enable credit budgeting and assign a specific quantity of credits to some or all organization members or set a default allocation for new members.
+Credit budgeting sets a threshold of credits that a user can spend in total or in a single job, preventing them from accidentally spending a large number of credits at once.
+If you need help estimating how many credits are needed to perform specific transactions or store data, see Credits by capability.

-Before running an analysis tool in ArcGIS Online, you can use the credit estimator to calculate the expected number of credits that will be used.
-If your organization has enabled credit budgeting and the expected number of credits exceeds the number of credits allocated to you, ArcGIS Online displays an error message.
+If your organization has enabled credit budgeting and the expected number of credits exceeds the number of credits allocated to you, ArcGIS Online displays an error message and prevents you from submitting the job.

-Default administrators in the organization will be notified when 75 percent and 100 percent of their credits have been used and when a member has used 100 percent of their credit allocation limit.
-If your organization uses all of its credits, the subscription may be suspended or restricted, or go into a negative balance, depending on the subscription type.
-Subscriptions can be reactivated by purchasing additional credits.
-While an account is suspended, access to services and other items is temporarily unavailable, but the content is not deleted or removed from the system.
-With a restricted account, access to premium content and functionality is limited, but the account remains usable.
+Default administrators in the organization are notified when 75 percent and 100 percent of their credits have been used and when a member has used 100 percent of their credit allocation limit.
+If your organization uses all of its credits, the subscription is restricted or goes into a negative balance.
+Subscriptions can be returned to an unrestricted state if you purchase additional credits.
+While an account is restricted, access to premium content, credit costing services, and functionality is limited, but the account remains usable.

 Any unused credits included with your annual subscription expire at the end of the subscription period.
 Additional credits that are purchased expire after two years.